AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 To configure BGP AS Numbers (ASN), follow these steps.

 1. In Aviatrix Controller, go to **MULTI-CLOUD TRANSIT** > **Advanced Config** > **Edit Transit**.
 2. Select your Transit Gateway and enter the Local AS Number for the gateway.
-Click **CHANGE**.
+3. Click **CHANGE**.
 3. Select **Edit Spoke**.
 4. In the **BGP Spoke Gateway** pull-down menu, select the Edge Gateway you created and enter the Local AS Number for the Edge Gateway.
 5. Click **CHANGE**.

 3c.
 Attach Edge Gateway to Transit Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have updated the WAN Public IP on the Edge Gateway and configured the BGP ASNs on both the Transit Gateway, follow these steps to attach the Edge Gateway to the Transit Gateway.
+After you have updated the WAN Public IP on the Edge Gateway and configured the BGP ASNs on both the Transit and Edge Gateway, follow these steps to attach the Edge Gateway to the Transit Gateway.

 ..
 Important::
     To create an Insane Mode attachment, make sure the Transit Gateway is created with Insane Mode enabled.